 How to Access Foxtel and Foxtel Now

-So, Which One Is Best For You — Foxtel or Foxtel Now?
+Which One Is Best for You — Foxtel or Foxtel Now?

 At the entry package level, Foxtel’s Pay TV service definitely provides more value for your money — provided of course, that the service is available in your area.
 Otherwise, you can just opt for Foxtel Now.

-If you like a broad range of channels to choose from, the Platinum HD package from Foxtel might be the best thing for you.
+If you like a broad range of channels to choose from, the Platinum Plus Bundle from Foxtel might be the best thing for you.
 Otherwise, if you’re not too particular about all the extra channels — or if either cable or satellite installation is not an option — then picking and choosing selected channel packs from Foxtel Now potentially works out to be more cost-effective.